Divorce Asset Protection

 Divorce puts your assets and business income under the gavel.
 By placing your business, income and property into an asset protection structure, you can fare much better than going into a divorce battle unprepared.
 So what types of legal tools are effective for a divorce asset protection strategy?

 Here is what you can to do protect assets from a divorce battle.
 First, keep in mind that local courts can penetrate just about anything you do domestically.
 Local judges have power over local assets.
 Sure, domestic asset protection vehicles exist: a trust, an LLC, a limited partnership.
 The problem is, as our in-house asset protection attorneys can attest, that courts have pierced all of them in actual divorce cases.

 The most effective strategy is this.
 Put your assets into an offshore asset protection trust.
 The trust will hold an international LLC that you control while the waters are calm.
 The LLC will hold your bank and investment accounts in a secure bank located internationally.
 If needed, the trustee (our law firm) can step in to protect you.
 This combination of the LLC and the trust is one of the most powerful strategies to protect assets in a divorce.

 Keep in mind you are employing this strategy because your assets are not safe by leaving them where they are.
-Offshore asset protection trust have been used since 1925.
+People have been using offshore asset protection trusts since 1925.
 Powerful trust jurisdictions such as the Cook Islands and Nevis have impeccable reputations.
-The trustees are licensed, so, went through intensive background checks.
+The trustees are licensed, so regulators conducted intensive background checks.
 Plus, the trustees are bonded, so the funds are insured.
 Of the top 50 safest banks in the world, as of this writing only three are located in the U.S. All three of the U.S. banks are on the bottom half of the list.
 So, much safer banks exist outside of the United States than inside.